 Many more people are losing their job due to coronavirus.
 Weekly initial jobless claims previously peaked at 517,000 in late September 2001.
 From mid-March through May, that averaged 4,076,000 per week and totaled over 40 million.
 There is hope many of these jobs will come back quickly but a complete recovery will take time.

 The good news for NYC real estate is some of the city’s largest industries such as finance and technology have avoided widespread layoffs so far.

 Coronavirus has resulted in one positive for the real estate market - lower mortgage rates.
-Nationwide, 30 year fixed mortgage rates are almost 0.5% lower than they were coming into the year but this will not offset the damage to the economy.
+Nationwide, 30 year fixed mortgage rates are almost 0.75% lower than they were coming into the year.

 Along with fewer deals, the other known impact coronavirus is having on the NYC real estate is deals are getting more complicated.
 Pretty much every step between the accepted offer and the closing table has gotten trickier.

 Due Diligence - There’s really only one part of due diligence that’s a problem - board minutes.
 Before coronavirus, board minutes were never sent out under any circumstances.
 They were treated as top secret documents and attorneys had to physically go to management and review them in person.
 If management's office is closed, obviously that’s no longer an option.

 As a compromise, many management companies are now sending out minutes electronically under a non-disclosure agreement.
 If that’s not an option, attorneys can also submit a questionnaire (for a fee) to address their specific questions.

 Appraisals - While most of the lending application is done digitally, the appraisal typically involves someone physically going to the property to verify its condition, size and attributes.
 Lenders have been compromising here and allowing the seller to do a video call with the appraiser or basing the appraisal solely on currently available information.